ESIT Training Calendar

 • Learn principles and methods in domestic violence family safety planning.

 It can be hard to figure out what will increase the safety of a parent and child who are in a relationship with an abusive partner, especially when ending the relationship is not an option.
 This five-hour training will give ESIT service providers concrete strategies for supporting domestic violence survivors and families.
-Attendees will take part in an interactive digitized activity, In Her Shoes: Living with Domestic Violence, and walk alongside a survivor’s story.
+Attendees will take part in an interactive digitized activity, In Her Shoes: Living with Domestic Violence, walking alongside a domestic abuse survivor.

 Register here